Anon-Planet/thgtoa/docs/guide/index.md

 #### Pictures and videos { #exif-pictures-video }

-EXIF[^222] (Exchangeable Image File Format) is the metadata standard used by digital cameras and smartphones.
+EXIF[^222] is the metadata standard used by digital cameras and smartphones.
 A typical smartphone photo contains: GPS coordinates at the moment of capture (latitude, longitude, altitude, and sometimes bearing); camera make, model, and serial number; lens focal length; timestamp including timezone offset; and software version used to process the image.

 The GPS data alone is frequently sufficient to identify a specific room in a specific building.
 Several high-profile source identification cases have turned on EXIF geolocation in images sent to journalists or posted online.